Parth-Vader/thinkspace/_posts/2017-06-06-Scrapy-Bookworm-Benchmark.md

 The spider in the bookworm is based on [FollowAll.py](https://github.com/scrapinghub/testspiders/blob/master/testspiders/spiders/followall.py).
 I used this spider because it only requires a starting url, and then crawls every link present.
 Another important feature was that it utilised 100% CPU, something that my [previous benchmark](https://github.com/Parth-Vader/bookscraper) did not do.

-The spider scrapes a locally hosted vesion of [Books to Scrape](http://books.toscrape.com/index.html).
+The spider scrapes a locally hosted vesion of [Books To Scrape](http://books.toscrape.com/).
 This site was used because, well, it is designed to scraped, and it is static.
 So I used `wget` to download it, and hosted it on a nginx server.
 The instructions to do the same are present [here](https://github.com/Parth-Vader/Scrapy-BenchCLI#for-ubuntu).

 In my previous blog posts, I have mentioned the various effects of different settings on the benchmark stability.
 The final settings used in the spider are :